-In the fields of pharmaceuticals, laboratories, beauty and cosmetics, peristaltic pumps are often used for liquid dispensing or filling.
-The use of peristaltic pump has an advantage, that is, it has the ability to self-prime.
-Today, Lead Fluid will explain to you what is the difference between peristaltic pump and self-priming pump.
+In the fields of pharmaceuticals, laboratories, beauty, and cosmetics, peristaltic pumps are often used for liquid dispensing or filling.
+The use of a peristaltic pump has an advantage, that is, it has the ability to self-prime.
+Today, Lead Fluid will explain to you what is the difference between a peristaltic pump and a self-priming pump.

 What is a peristaltic pump?

-Peristaltic pump tubing is the only requirement of liquid connection for peristaltic pump.
-The peristaltic pump works by pressing tube with roller or press.
-This means that the pump can run dry, self-priming and handle high-viscosity and high-wear medium.
-In addition, the peristaltic pump tubing as an independent unit, so that the pump body does not need to be sealed, so it is completely leak-free, very sanitary.
+Peristaltic pump tubing is the only requirement of liquid connection for peristaltic pumps.
+The peristaltic pump works by pressing the tube with a roller or press.
+This means that the pump can run dry, self-priming, and handle high-viscosity and high-wear medium.
+In addition, the peristaltic pump tubing is an independent unit, so that the pump body does not need to be sealed, so it is completely leak-free, very sanitary.
 And each rotation output a fixed flow rate, which makes the application of quantitative feeding of peristaltic pump has outstanding performance.
 This principle can be applied to all peristaltic pumps, so the pump head and driver part are the most important factors to distinguish the quality of peristaltic pumps.

 The tubing is a liquid contact element of the peristaltic pump.
 The pump works by squeezing the tubing with rollers or briquette.
 This means that the pump can run dry, self-prime, and handle high-viscosity, highly abrasive media.
 In addition, the tubing is an independent unit, so that the pump body does not need to be sealed, so it is completely leak-free and very hygienic.
 And each rotation outputs a fixed flow rate, which makes the peristaltic pump have an outstanding performance in the application of quantitative feeding.
 This principle can be applied to all peristaltic pumps, so the pump head and driver part are important factors that distinguish the quality of peristaltic pumps.